Huntingdonshire

 HOW TO PAY

-# NEW FOR 2024 # CARD TRANSACTIONS ONLY - Booze on the Ouse 2024 will be a Card Payment Only Festival - There will be no facility for Cash Payments
+# THE BOOZE ON THE OUSE FESTIVALS ARE NOW CASH FREE - CARD TRANSACTIONS ONLY - Booze on the Ouse 2025 will be a Card Payment Only Festival - There will be no facility for Cash Payments, so please come prepared for that.

 SOUVENIR FESTIVAL GLASS

-# NEW FOR 2024 # NON REFUNDABLE FESTIVAL GLASS IN ENTRY PACKAGE - At Booze on the Ouse 2024 you will get a non-refundable festival glass included in your entry package.
-There are NO Glasses Refunds this year, however you can still choose to return your glass on exit and we will donate £3 to the festival charity (Sue Ryder).
+# The Souvenir Festival Glass is included in the entry package - At Booze on the Ouse 2025 you will get a non-refundable festival glass included in your entry package.
+There are no Glasses Refunds this year, however you can still choose to return your glass on exit and we will donate £3 to the festival charity.
 You are still welcome to bring your own CE (or UK CE) marked glass; if you do we will reduce the cost of your entry package by £3.

-A Summary Festival Programme will be provided in the festival entry package; however if you would like a copy of the Full Festival Programme, click the following link.
+A Summary Festival Programme will be provided in the festival entry package; however if you would like a copy of a Full Festival Programme, a link to this will be made available here once it is finalised.
+Check back again a few weeks before the festival.

 Keep up to date with the status of each of our beers and ciders throughout the festival with our Real-Time listing.
-Login to the site as a CAMRA member or non-member to mark your favourites and keep a record of your scores:
+Login to the site as a CAMRA member or non-member to mark your favourites and keep a record of your scores.
+This link will also become available once the draft drinks lists have been published.

 FOOD